Last updated: March 03, 2026

 For example, with Flipsnack you can add:

-All of this can be done without needing third-party tools, which means you can turn a static PDF into an engaging, trackable experience (e.g. product catalogs with video demos and add-to-cart lists, interactive brochures with quiz questions, etc.)
+All of this can be done without needing third-party tools, which means you can turn a static PDF into an engaging, trackable experience (e.g., product catalogs with video demos and add-to-cart buttons, interactive brochures with quizzes, questions, etc.)

 Publuu also allows adding multimedia to your flipbooks, but in a more limited fashion.
 You can add: